 The most important aspect is to make sure that the child is safe and can’t hurt him/herself.
 Put him/her in a secure playpen or a cot, make sure there are no steps that he/she can tumble down on, there aren’t any objects that he/she could throw, there aren’t any unlocked doors or windows and so on.
 Ideally, you are able to keep an eye on him from afar.

-If no one is available to physically help, even a phone call can do the trick.
+If no one is available to help physically, even a phone call can do the trick.
 Hearing a friendly voice on the other end, plus the advice given can help the situation.
 Also, with today’s technology, you can have a video call with that person.

 I noticed that sometimes when my toddler sees that my focus shifts from his behaviour to the phone call, he stops, especially if it’s a video call.